Gluten Free Flour Tortillas ot Wraps

 This post may contain affiliate links.
 Read my disclosure policy.

 You only need a handful of ingredients to make my favorite homemade Gluten Free Tortillas.
-An easy gluten free flour tortilla recipe that cooks up in minutes in the pan, ready to be filled with taco meat, layered in quesadillas, or rolled up into gluten free wraps or enchiladas.
+This is an easy gluten free flour tortilla recipe that cooks up in minutes in the pan, and they turn out soft and pliable.
+Ready to be filled with taco meat, layered in quesadillas, or rolled up into gluten free wraps or burritos!

-As well as gluten-free, these tortillas are naturally dairy free and vegan.
+• Dairy free, too.
+As well as gluten-free, these tortillas are naturally vegan.
 Making this recipe perfect if you find yourself catering to different diets.

-They’re also crazy versatile.
+• Incredibly versatile.
 The possibilities are endless when it comes to using these soft tortillas in recipes.
-Make tacos, enchiladas, quesadillas, roll them into wraps, or cut them and toast them for easy gluten free tortilla chips!
+Make tacos, enchiladas, quesadillas, roll them into wraps, or cut them and toast them for easy gluten free tortilla chips (swap them for the corn tortilla in my Air Fryer Tortilla Chips recipe)!

 You only need 5 ingredients to make the best gluten free tortilla wraps!
-I’ve included an overview here, and you can find the full ingredient amounts in the recipe card.
+I’ve included an overview of what you’ll need here, and you can find the full ingredient amounts in the recipe card.

 • Gluten-Free Flour: I use the gluten free all-purpose flour from Bob’s Red Mill for these homemade tortillas.